North Salem Town Hall

-North Salem Town Hall is a historic town hall located at Salem Center, Westchester County, New York.
-It was built about 1770 by the DeLancey family as a private home.
-It has been used for governmental and educational functions since 1773.
+North Salem Town Hall is a historic town hall located in North Salem, Westchester County, New York.
+It was built about 1770 by New York lawyer Stephen De Lancey, a member of a prominent Loyalist family.
+The house has been used for governmental and educational functions since 1773.

 It is a three-story frame building, covered in clapboard, five bays wide and three bays deep on a fieldstone foundation in a vernacular Georgian style.
 It has a gambrel roof topped by a six-sided cupola.
-From 1790 to 1884 it housed the North Salem Academy and, after 1886, the town offices of North Salem, New York.
+Although the building underwent various modifications over time—such as the addition of a large porch—its exterior was returned to its initial design following World War II.